August 9 Primary Election Results - Fox21Online

 August 9 Primary Election Results

-Below is the up to date results of the key races in Tuesday’s Primary Election
+Below is the results of the key races in Tuesday’s Primary Election

 U.S. Representative District 8 – Two Advance